Fruit leather is one of those foods that — once you realize how incredibly easy it is to make yourself — you’ll wonder why you didn’t do it sooner!

 Fruit leather keeps very well in an airtight container.
 Toss a few in a lunchbox or cooler for a homemade “fruit snack” you can feel good about!

-I love this spring-meets-fall version, taking end of the season apples and pairing them with early spring strawberries.
+I particularly love a spring-meets-fall version, which takes end of the season apples and pairs them with early spring strawberries.
 A little tart, a little sweet, and naturally sweetened with honey!